Tommy John: 1976–1978: The comeback

-New York Yankees (First stint: 1979–1982)
+New York Yankees (1979–1982)

 John won his first nine decisions as a Yankee, including shutout victories on April 12 and May 20, 1979.
 Through July 6, he was leading the AL in wins and had a 13–3 record, as he had five years earlier with the Dodgers, before the surgery.
 That day, he threw a complete game shutout in a 3–0 victory over the Athletics.
 He held the Indians to three hits on September 19, getting removed with two outs in the ninth after allowing a single to Toby Harrah but still earning the win as the Yankees defeated the Indians 2–0.
 John finished the year with a 21–9 record, 111 strikeouts (it was the last season he would have more than 100 strikeouts), 65 walks, and 268 hits allowed in 276 1/3 innings pitched.
 He was second to teammate Ron Guidry in ERA (2.96; Guidry's was 2.78), and he was second to Mike Flanagan in wins (Flanagan had 23).
 John finished 22nd in MVP voting and was the runner-up in Cy Young voting again, this time to Flanagan.